-Fire, earthquake, intruder, tornado, and other safety drills are conducted periodically.
+Fire, earthquake, intruder and tornado drills are conducted monthly.
 Detailed plans are posted inside the door of each classroom.

 INTERNET POLICY - AGREEMENT

 The district provides all students with access to the Internet.
 However, there are certain restrictions and rules governing this accessibility.
 Failure to abide by these rules will restrict access or eliminate it through a case by case decision.
 Please review the following very carefully.
 Parent and student signatures on the sign-off page indicate understanding and acceptance of these rules: